-Q. How often is the CVA updated based on new research?
+Q. How often is the CVA updated based on new research and user feedback?

-A. The CVA is updated at the end of any year in which vitality-related research is newly released (we invite our users to notify us of such research they might discover at firstname.lastname@example.org).
+A. The CVA is updated at the end of any year in which vitality-related research is newly released or user feedback results in changes.
+For example, user feedback as so far led to:

 Q. What should our congregation do after taking the CVA?

-- Develop strategies to address identified areas of vitality.
+- Identify strategies to engage identified community opportunities and challenges, and address identified areas of vitality.

 - Determine which strategies you feel capable pursuing yourselves and which you might need help with.